Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 Check out: How to check if VoLTE is working on iPhone?

-Tell us if you have any doubts regarding the Carrier aggregation feature, you can comment down below.
+Tell us if you have any doubts regarding the Carrier aggregation feature and its use in Nepal, you can comment down below.